Skip to main content

 Finding Hope was developed by Falling Star Studio.

 Finding Hope has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its music.
+Most players liked Finding Hope for its story but disliked it for its graphics.

 Finding Hope is a single player game.

-Similar games include Vagrant Hearts 2, Midnight's Blessing 2, Fated Souls 2, Fated Souls 3, Card of spirits and others.
+Similar games include Vagrant Hearts 2, Card of spirits, Midnight's Blessing 2, Beyond Magic, Fated Souls 3 and others.